Prashu38-collab/Cap/README.md

 # Go Travel — Travel Itinerary Recommendation System

-The final updated version is on finalriddhi for now.

 A full-stack web application that generates **personalized, day-by-day travel itineraries** for Nepal.
 It scores attractions against the user's preferences, plans route-aware daily schedules across districts, and adapts plans to real-time weather.